-19 months (£7000)
+18 months (£7000)

-An operations/departmental manager is someone who manages teams and/or projects, and achieving operational or departmental goals and objectives, as part of the delivery of the organisations strategy.
-They are accountable to a more senior manager or business owner.
+An operations/departmental manager is someone who manages teams and/or projects, and achieving operational or departmental goals and objectives, as part of the delivery of the organisation’s strategy.
+They are accountable to a more senior manager or a business owner.
 Working in the private, public or third sector and in all sizes of organisation, specific responsibilities and job titles will vary, but the knowledge, skills and behaviours needed will be the same.

 Key responsibilities may include creating and delivering operational plans, managing projects, leading and managing teams, managing change, financial and resource management, talent management, coaching and mentoring

-The course will be completed over a 19 month period, which will include the delivery of knowledge modules through learning conferences at a pre-agreed time and location.
+The course will be completed over an 18-month period, which will include the delivery of knowledge modules through 6 learning conferences at a pre-agreed time and location.

-The tutor will complete a progress review in the first 6 weeks and every 12 weeks thereafter, which will require the Employers presence.
+The tutor will complete a progress review in the first 6 weeks and every 10-12 weeks thereafter, which will require the Employers presence.
 All work will be stored on an electronic portfolio ready to be submitted to the End Point Assessment Organisation.

 As part of the Apprenticeship Standard, you will be required to complete an End Point assessment at the end of your programme with an external Independent Assessor (EPAO).
 Throughout the programme, your tutor will prepare you for the End Point Assessment and complete mock assessments prior to your final assessment.

 The following elements will be completed during the End Point Assessment for the Operations Departmental Standard: